Andhra Pradesh Decentralisation and Inclusive Development of All Regions Act, 2020: Sri Bagh Pact of 1937

 The Rayalaseema people raised concerns about several issues based on education, development and discrimination.
 Several controversies had made inequality difficulties and regional imbalance fears among people of rayalaseema.
 In November 1937, several leaders of Rayalaseema and Coastal Andhra had discussed on several issues and made an agreement pact.

 On discussing issues regarding to capital, and legislature the following terms was agreed:

 The location of the University, the Headquarters and the High Court shall be in different regions.
 While the University may continue to be where it is, the High Court and Metropolis are to be located in suitable places in the Coastal districts and Rayalaseema and the choice shall be given to Rayalaseema.

 States Reorganisation Act, 1956

-On 1956, the Parliament of India introduced an act which was a major reform of the boundaries of Indian states and territories, organising them along linguistic lines.
+In 1956, the Parliament of India introduced an act which was a major reform of the boundaries of Indian states and territories, organising them along linguistic lines.
 Following the effects of changes made to Constitution of India, the newly Combined Andhra Pradesh was formed by the merger of Hyderabad state along with Andhra state for Telugu speaking people's demand.